-United States v.
+In United States v.
 Whitehead, 176 F.3d 1030 (8th Cir.
 1999), the appellate court upheld the admissibility of an FBI agent's opinions explaining the criminality of a check kiting scheme.
 Accord, United States v.
 Yoon, 128 F.3d 515, 527-28 (7th Cir.
 1997) (also involving a check-kiting scheme).

-X. ACCOUNTING STANDARDS.
+XIII.
+ACCOUNTING STANDARDS.
 To establish the qualifications of accountant witnesses, it is necessary to know something about the licensing and professional standards in the accounting field.
 To lay the predicate for an expert opinion, it is necessary to become familiar with sources of authority in the accounting field.
-Readers who are accountants will know this information, but may wish to relate this information when laying a predicate for the admission of your testimony into evidence.

-A. LICENSING.1 Certified Public Accountants (CPAs) are licensed professionals in the broad field of accounting.
+A. LICENSING.
+Certified Public Accountants (CPAs) are licensed professionals in the broad field of accounting.
 After passing a uniform national CPA examination, CPAs are licensed and governed by state (and related U.S. jurisdictions such as the District of Columbia, etc.).
 Boards of Accountancy that set forth their own education, experience and other requirements.
 These State Boards are given broad powers to adopt regulations, promulgate rules of conduct for the proper administration of the law, and ensure that the public is served by qualified professional accountants.
 They are generally made up of practicing CPAs plus attorneys, economists, state officials and public members among others.
 The State Boards of Accountancy are generally guided by their respective governments, the American Institute of Certified Public Accountants (AICPA), and to a lesser extent the Securities and Exchange Commission (SEC).
 Authorized Edition of The AICPA's Uniform CPA Exam - 1991; Information for CPA candidates section, page xiii.